timdorr/tesla-api/docs/vehicle/commands/valet.md

 ## POST `/api/1/vehicles/{id}/command/reset_valet_pin`

 Clears the currently set PIN for Valet Mode when deactivated.
-A new PIN will be required when activating again.
-Please see the note above regarding the PIN and resetting the PIN.
+A new PIN will be required when activating from the car screen.
+See the note above about activating via the API without a PIN set.

 ### Response